learn-co-curriculum/python-p3-mock-challenge-game-tracker/README.md

 **Remember!** This code challenge has tests to help you check your work.
 You can run `pytest` to make sure your code is functional before submitting.

+> **NOTE: A number of tests will be passing before you make any changes.
+Keep an
+> eye on this number to make sure you're maintaining this app's functionality as
+> you write new code!**

 We've provided you with a tool that you can use to test your code.
 To use it, run `python debug.py` from the command line.
 This will start a `ipdb` session with your classes defined.
 You can test out the methods that you write here.
 You